Large Pre-Training Datasets Don't Always Guarantee Robustness after Fine-Tuning: Experiments

-Table~\ref{tab:main_base_16_in1k} presents accuracy on each OOD dataset before and after fine-tuning an ImageNet-1K with AugReg pre-trained ViT-B/16 model with each method on the downstream dataset.
-We also illustrate performance on each corruption in ImageNet-C in Table~\ref{tab:inc_base_16_in1k} in the Appendix.
-Linear probing (LP) generally changes performance on both ImageNet-1K and OOD datasets less than fine-tuning (FT) as the backbone network is fixed.
-However, both methods exhibit similar increase and decrease patterns.
+\paragraph{Accuracy on OOD Datasets} Table~\ref{tab:main_base_16_in1k} presents the accuracy of an ImageNet-1K with AugReg pretrained ViT-B/16 model on OOD datasets before and after fine-tuning with each method on the fine-tuning dataset~(see Table~\ref{tab:inc_base_16_in1k} for individual ImageNet-C corruption).
+Continual learning methods and robust fine-tuning methods generally improve performance on most OOD datasets after fine-tuning on the downstream datasets.
+Linear probing (LP) exhibits similar increase and decrease patterns as vanilla fine-tuning (FT), with less magnitude as the backbone network is fixed.
 Visual Prompt reduces performance even on ImageNet-1K after fine-tuning on synthetic datasets of the ImageNet validation set.
 This is inconsistent with \citet{bahng2022exploring}, which showed its robustness to OOD datasets.
-Continual learning methods and robust fine-tuning methods generally improve performance on most OOD datasets after fine-tuning on the downstream datasets.
 A strong correlation exists between ImageNet-R, ImageNet-Sketch, and ImageNet-Drawing, as they share drawing and sketch renditions, and ImageNet-R and ImageNet-Sketch share images.
-Fine-tuning on ImageNet-C improves performance on other synthetic datasets but the converse does not hold.
-This is because ImageNet-C contains 15 different corruptions with 5 different severity.
+Fine-tuning on ImageNet-C improves performance on other synthetic datasets, but not vice versa due to its diverse corruptions and severities.

+\paragraph{Robustness Improvement} Individual robustness improvement scores ($RI$) after fine-tuning on each OOD dataset with ImageNet-1K with AugReg pretrained ViT-B/16 also show that MS:PRE-FT-EWC-LwF consistently performs the highest in most datasets, followed by WiSE-FT as demonstrated in Table~\ref{tab:ri_b16_in1k}.
+This is because they directly use the weights of pretrained models, thus taking advantage of their robustness.